Sonein/Synthetic-Data-Generation/README.md

 By August 2026 we want to have chosen an environment (Blender or Unreal Engine) for scattering of the objects.
 We will be conducting the generation of the final images (data) in this environment.

-By December 2026 we want o have the dataset generation pipeline ready.
+By December 2026 we want to have the dataset generation pipeline ready.

 To test this data we could either test the similarity of individual images with reality, or we could create a small dataset and train some small models on it and use them for object detection on real images.